-TIP!
-If you have multiple customer segments it is best to pick a color for each segments in the post it notes you use.
+Tip!
+If you have multiple customer segments it is best to pick a colour for each segment in the post-it notes you use.
 That way you easily see if for each segment there is a value proposition and a revenue stream.

 Don’t mix ideas for a future state with what is going on right now, and don’t mix different departments!

 Tip!
 If you work for a large organization you might find varying value propositions and business models.
 In that case ask the different departments to map out their own business models.
 You can compare them afterwards.

 Take a step back check if every customer segment is linked to a value proposition and a revenue stream.
 Make sure everything on the left side of the canvas is needed to support the right side of the canvas.
 Everything else can go.